kyteware/ai-air-mouse/JOURNAL.md

 ## 2024-2-19
 I've messed around a bit more, and I finally ordered an Arduino Uno R4 Minima, which was plenty of storage :D. I'm excited to keep working on this.

+## 2024-2-22
+I GOT THE NEW ARDUINO!
+It has tons of space and I got to mess around with the DMP some more.
+I'm experiencing a weird issue that I don't really understand where the accelerometer is displaying VERY high values for no apparent reason.
+Hopefully I can figure this out.